 After you get used to receiving those feel-good sensations when you hug, hold, kiss, and have sex with your partner and then suddenly these are taken away you can experience physical withdrawal symptoms.
 Although these expressions of affection may have become sick dependencies because the relationship has become unhealthy, you can still get a “fix” from them.
 Here’s how it works.

 Your brain has become accustom to getting the stimuli that produce those feel-good sensations.
-I would propose that your brain chemistry and wiring has adapted to these in the same way as it does with the repetitive use of caffeine, nicotine, alcohol, and other drugs.
+I would propose that your brain chemistry and wiring have adapted to these in the same way as it does with the repetitive use of caffeine, nicotine, alcohol, and other drugs.
 I find it interesting that people often refer to their addiction to one of these drugs as a love affair.

 You will not be able to see the toll that the relationship is taking on your physical and mental health until you’re away from it for a while.
 Once the withdrawal is over and you’re no longer receiving the poisonous feed from your toxic relationship, you’ll start to feel good in a way that you haven’t for perhaps years!
 You will have returned to a normal feel-good state that you had probably forgotten about.
 The same thing happens when you give up coffee, cigarettes, alcohol, and other drugs.